Scaling up RaDAR Primary Health Care

 - 3-hr clinic appointment includes team meetings with patient and family, patient assessments by team members, and family consult with First Link Coordinator

-For more information about Rural Dementia Action Research, visit their website: here
+For more information visit the Rural Dementia Action Research website

 If you are interested in learning more about this project, please email: